 When we visited, I did a TON of research to figure out what’s the best way to get there and then experience the Amalfi Coast.
 I have yet to find one site (either by a travel blogger, tourism board, or travel agent’s online resources) to lay out all the options clearly.
 So I decided to round up all my sources into one place!

 Wanting to go eventually but not today?
 Pin this post to save for later!

 The Amalfi Coast covers roughly 25 miles and includes several cities.
 There’s one for every type of traveler, so do a little research on where you want to treat as a home base.

 Sorrento is a beautiful city and the easiest to access; therefore, it’s the most resort-y of the Amalfi Coast.
 But it also has some fantastic restaurants, a great variety of types of hotels, and is the simplest to get to.

-Capri is an island with two main cities, and is popular for a reason.
+Capri is an island with two main cities and is popular for a reason: it’s stunning and bougie.
 However, you pay for the privilege of staying: you’ll find the city expensive even by Amalfi Coast standards.

 Smaller cities worth considering would be Praiano, Minori, and Vietri sul Mare.
 Praiano is known as the white city, Minori is most known for its specific lemons used in patisserie and limoncello, and Vietri sul Mare is famed for its ceramics.

 Since we stayed in Positano and loved it, most of my recommendations revolve around that city.
 However, I’ll include suggestions for other cities as well!

 Transportation: Getting to the Amalfi Coast